gagannagpal131/ACC-Web-Search-Engine/README.md

 5) Memory Management (Caching)

 **Flow of Execution of the Search Engine:**<br/>
-1) Use of Python web crawler to used to crawl the web and recursively retreive around 1500 URLs.<br/>
+1) Use of Python web crawler to crawl the web and recursively retreive around 1500 URLs.<br/>
 2) Each URL is parsed to a text file using JSoup.
 3) Stop words are removed from the Search String given by the user.
 4) String is converted to token using Java String Tokenizer.